 The survey will close on 1st June.
 On closure all entrants who have completed the survey in its entirety will be entered into a prize draw for the chance to win 1 of 100 dental kits, including breath freshener and a travel toothbrush!
 Perfect for weekends away.

 We truly value and appreciate your assistance and feedback.
 Please be assured that your personal information will not be sent to any third parties.
 Thank you for your help.

 Recent survey results

 Survey on: Gynae Awareness

-At talkhealth we are looking to better understand both awareness levels and knowledge gaps in order that we can develop an educational programme to improve everyone’s understanding of these cancers from signs and symptoms to where to go for advice.
-At the same time we are also supporting one of our charity's, The Eve Appeal.
-On completion of this survey you will be sent to their website which we highly recommend as this will provide further information on all of the areas that we have covered.
+At talkhealth we launched our gynae cancer awareness survey to better understand both awareness levels and knowledge gaps in order that we can develop an educational programme to improve everyone’s understanding of these cancers from signs and symptoms to where to go for advice.

 See our Competition, Offer, and Survey Rules page for details about our partnership surveys.